What is this about?

 STRLUS Urban Growth Boundary

-The Southern Tasmania Regional Land Use Strategy (STRLUS) 2010 – 2035 includes an Urban Growth Boundary (UGB) for greater Hobart, which sets the outer limits of urban land use.
+The Southern Tasmania Regional Land Use Strategy (STRLUS) 2010 – 2035 (PDF 17.7 MB) includes an Urban Growth Boundary (UGB) for greater Hobart, which sets the outer limits of urban land use.
 It includes land zoned for a range of uses, including industrial, commercial, civic, open space, recreational, urban and suburban residential development.

-The STRLUS UGB aims to identify places where residential growth should happen and influence how that growth happens (e.g., where higher density housing should or should not occur ).
+The STRLUS UGB aims to identify places where residential growth should happen and influence how that growth happens (e.g., where higher density housing should or should not occur).
 In doing this, the UGB also considers the State and local government’s ability to provide adequate infrastructure (e.g. roads, water) and services (e.g. schools, shops, public transport) to support that growth.

 Once a RLUS has identified a place for residential growth, local government or developers can use this information to inform proposals for rezoning land so that residential growth can be delivered on the ground.